 In this article, we will cover everything you can do to:

 No time to read this article now?
 Download it for later.

 Retain Your Members

 Before focusing on how you can increase membership by recruiting new members, you should first focus your attention on the members that you currently have.
-Not only will you spend less money on member retention than recruitment, but it is also a lot easier to speak to someone that has already expressed clear interest in your organization.
+Not only will you spend less money on member retention than recruitment, but it is also a lot easier to speak to someone that has already expressed a clear interest in your organization.

 So how can you reach your members to ensure retention?
 We will break this down for you in the coming sections.

-Follow their engagement
+Follow their Engagement

 Tracking membership engagement is so helpful because with this information you will be able to determine who has attended your recent events, received certain communication, and been active in your organization.
 More importantly, it can help you to see who has been inactive and might need a little boost.